Trustpoint-Project/trustpoint/docs/source/testing/test_plan.rst

 Test Idea
 """""""""

-To test the requirement of creating, viewing, editing, and deleting digital identities using the TPC_Web interface, the focus will be on validating the complete lifecycle of identity management through the web platform.
+To test the requirement of creating, viewing, editing, and deleting devices using the TPC_Web interface, the focus will be on validating the complete lifecycle of device management through the web platform.

-The test would start with an admin user creating a new digital identity through the web interface.
+The test would start with an admin user creating a new device through the web interface.
-This process involves navigating to the appropriate page, filling out the required fields (e.g., name and identifier), and submitting the form.
-Once the identity is created, the test would verify that it appears in the list of identities and that all details are accurately displayed on its details page.
+This process involves navigating to the appropriate page, filling out the required fields (e.g., name, serial number and domain), and submitting the form.
+Once the device is created, the test would verify that it appears in the list of devices and that all details are accurately displayed on its details page.

-Following the creation, the admin user would edit the identity's details, such as updating the name or identifier, and save the changes.
-The test should confirm that the modifications are reflected immediately and correctly in both the details view and any listings.

-Finally, the test would validate the deletion process, where the admin removes the identity through the web interface.
+Finally, the test would validate the deletion process, where the admin removes the device through the web interface.
-Once deleted, the system should ensure that the identity is no longer accessible or visible in any lists or details pages.
+Once deleted, the system should ensure that the device is no longer accessible or visible in any lists or details pages.
-Additional negative tests could confirm appropriate handling when attempting to access or manipulate a non-existent or already-deleted identity.
+Additional negative tests could confirm appropriate handling when attempting to access or manipulate a non-existent or already-deleted device.

 """"""""""""
 Feature File